-TAM UK International Holdings Limited (the "Holding Company") includes companies regulated by the UK's Financial Services Authority, Luxembourg's CSSF and other overseas financial services regulators.
-The Board of Managers of the Holding Company (the "Board") has formed the Remuneration Committee ("Committee") as a sub-committee of the Board to provide oversight, advice, guidance, and approvals as to the matters set out in the Committee's Terms of Reference.
+TAM UK International Holdings Limited and Columbia Threadneedle UK International Limited (the "Holding Companies") includes companies regulated by the UK's Financial Services Authority, Luxembourg's CSSF, Netherlands' AFM, and other overseas financial services regulators.
+The Board of Managers of the Holding Companies (the "Boards") have formed the Remuneration Committee ("Committee") as a sub-committee of the Boards to provide oversight, advice, guidance, and approvals as to the matters set out in the Committee's Terms of Reference.